drcmda/react-contextual/API.md

 subscribe([ThemeContext, CountContext], ([theme, count]) => ({ theme, count }))(AnyComponent)
 ```

 Example 3: You can also pass a function which should return either a context object or key.
-You'll be able to access the components props here as well.
+You will be able to access the components props here as well.

 ```js
 subscribe(props => props.id, theme => ({ theme }))(AnyComponent)